bstefanescu/qutejs/web/doc/docs/app/bus.md

 In the previous example, the `alert` component is declaring a communication channel by calling the `channel(channelListener)` method.
 The channel is only declared.

 In order to create the channel you need to give the channel a name.
-This is done in the template by using the `x-channel` attribute on the `alert` component.
+This is done in the template by using the `q:channel` attribute on the `alert` component.
 This will create a communication channel to the `alert` component instance that will use the defined channel listener to respond to messages.

-If you create an `alert` component instance without using the `x-channel` attribute the channel will never be created on that instance (even if the channel listener was defined).
+If you create an `alert` component instance without using the `q:channel` attribute the channel will never be created on that instance (even if the channel listener was defined).

 Briefly, defining a channel function provides a messaging end-point.
-In order to open a channel to an instance end-point you need to use the `x-channel` attribute to assign the channel a name.
+In order to open a channel to an instance end-point you need to use the `q:channel` attribute to assign the channel a name.

 Of course, the example above can be implemented using a mix of the first two communication methods (parent to child and child to panel) and by keeping the alert state in a reactive property.
 But there are situations when using a state property and up and down communication is to complex or not justified.